dennyreiter/mqtt-bed/README.md

 [Unit]
 Description=mqtt-bed service
 After=network.target
-StartLimitIntervalSec=0

 [Service]
-Type=simple
+ExecStart=poetry run python /home/pi/mqtt-bed/mqtt-bed.py
+WorkingDirectory=/home/pi/mqtt-bed
+User=pi
 Restart=always
 RestartSec=1
-User=pi
-ExecStart=poetry run python /home/pi/mqtt-bed/mqtt-bed.py

 [Install]
 WantedBy=multi-user.target
 ```

-In this file, you may need to swap out the username in the `User` variable, as well as the paths used in `ExecStart`.
+In this file, you may need to swap out the username in the `User` variable, as well as the paths used in `ExecStart` and `WorkingDirectory`.
 The `ExecStart` command should contain:

 1. `poetry run python` or the path to python in the virtual environment
-2. The path to the `mqtt-bed.py` file.
+2. The absolute path to the `mqtt-bed.py` file.

 ## Home Assistant Integration